MichaelCurrin/jekyll-actions-quickstart/README.md

 ### Excluding

-The `Makefile`, `LICENSE` and `README.md` files do not have to be excluded, as this site is setup to build from a _subdirectory_.
+The `Makefile`, `LICENSE` and `README.md` files in the root do not have to be excluded, as this site is setup to build from a _subdirectory_.
 Otherwise they would have to be added to the ignore list.

 The `Gemfile` and `Gemfile.lock` are _always_ ignored by Jekyll 4.